elmiko/oshinko-temaki/README.md

 ## overview

-This is a simple console utility to make creating Spark clusters with the [spark-operator](https://github.com/radanalyticsio/spark-operator) simpler.
+This is a console utility to make creating Spark clusters with the [spark-operator](https://github.com/radanalyticsio/spark-operator) simpler.
 When invoked it will print a cluster schema to standard output using the requested options.